soklet/soklet/README.md

 * Hashing static resources (handled by Soklet; see **Hashed Files** section below)
 * Pre-gzipping static resources for efficient serving (handled by Soklet)

+Note that archiving is done in a temporary sandbox directory, so your current working directory is untouched.

 ```java
 public static void main(String[] args) throws Exception {
   // Archive file to create